Yashwanth6309/Renewable-energy-cost-analysis/README.md

 ---

 ## Project Overview 📊🚀
 This project evaluates the **economic and energy benefits of renewable energy installations** in the Portland Metro Area, Oregon.
-The analysis focuses on **Wind, Solar, and a combination of Wind & Solar**, assessing costs and potential energy outputs to meet **50% of projected energy needs by 2054**.
+It focuses on three renewable energy alternatives: 100% Wind, 100% Solar, and a combination of Wind & Solar.
+The study assesses installation costs, operational expenses, and long-term financial viability using the Present Worth method, aiming to determine the most cost-effective and sustainable solution to meet 50% of projected energy needs by 2054.
+The analysis provides actionable recommendations for energy providers and policymakers to support Oregon’s transition toward renewable energy and decarbonization goals.

 ---